contact Naomi via email@example.com

 Check out the readings that our group have completed and as well as what anticipate reading as we continue to meet on the Antiracist Reading List!

 If you’re interested in learning more, please contact Naomi Levine at firstname.lastname@example.org or Alden Bradford at email@example.com

 This is a group of graduate students that get together twice a week via Zoom to talk about our writing processes, share our tips for keeping track of those sneaky conference deadlines, and serve as a social obligation which reminds us to keep up with our writing.
 I founded this group during the Fall Semester of 2020 as a response to the overwhelming isolation of doing academic work that was being exacerbated by the global pandemic of COVID-19.

 We are open to graduate students from all disciplines!
 Why struggle alone when it’s more cathartic to struggle together?
-For Spring 2023 we will be meeting Mondays 2-3pm for our discussion session and Wednesdays 2-5pm for our drop-in co-working session Email me to get added to the roster and receive the link!
+Our Summer meeting schedule has yet to be determined.
+Email me to get added to the roster and receive the link!